 The nurse is providing instructions to a patient taking a monoamine oxidase inhibitor (MAOI) for depression.
 The nurse should include which of the following precautions?

-•Stimulants and foods high in tyramine should be avoided due to the risk of a hypertensive crisis.
+• Stimulants and foods high in tyramine should be avoided.
 Examples include caffeine, dairy products, alcohol, ginseng, and aged meat.

 • Although MAOIs can cause hypotension and dizziness, these side effects are mild and do not require that the patient walk with assistance.

 • MAOIs have anticholinergic effects.
 Therefore, incontinence is not a side effect.

 • Leafy greens are not high in tyramine and can be eaten.